Quick facts about the weather and daylight in September

 Tours you might want to consider in September

 Northern lights: September is often a great month for the northern lights, especially around the autumn equinox (somewhere around September 20th) and therefore a northern lights tour would be ideal.
-You could consider a tour like the Northern Lights and the Secret Lagoon or the Northern Lights super jeep tour.
+You could consider a tour like the Northern Lights super jeep tour.

 Landmannalaugar: Landmannalaugar is often crowded in the summer which is why a September tour might be ideal.
 The road into Landmannalaugar is usually open throughout September and if you don’t want to rent a jeep to get there you can take advantage of one of the many great tours on offer.
-We recommend the Landmannalaugar hiking tour with a transfer from Reykjavík for the budget minded adventure seekers or the Landmannalaugar Super Jeep tour for those who want to travel in a bit more comfort and safely explore off the beaten path.
+We recommend the Landmannalaugar hiking tour with a transfer from Reykjavík for the budget minded adventure seekers, for example.

 This post is part of a series about the best time to visit Iceland where we go through things to consider before visiting Iceland for each month of the year.
 All the weather-related statistics come from the Icelandic Met Office but the rest is based on our feelings and experience.